-My parents are the funniest cell phone users.
+My parents are the funniest mobile phone users.

 It felt like how I used to get picked up at the mall when I was a teenager.

-When you use cell phones like how people used to use payphones back in the day, it’s no wonder a $150-200 a month bill for two phones sounds absurd.
+When you use mobile phones like how people used to use payphones back in the day, it’s no wonder a $150-200 a month bill for two phones sounds absurd.

 (my parents just put wi-fi in their house a couple years ago too – mostly because we gave them an iPad so we could Facetime!)